 Extra virgin olive oil

 1-2 tbsp extra virgin olive oil

 Sea salt and freshly ground black pepper, to your taste

 Heat an oven to 200C.

 Peel off the loose papery layers of skin off the garlic bulbs and trim the tops so that each clove of garlic exposed but the bulbs remain very much intact.
 Place each bulb on a square of tin foil.
 Drizzle with olive oil and sprinkle with sea salt.
 Close up the foil to form a loose parcel and place in the oven.
-Roast for 40 minutes.
+Roast for 30-40 minutes until soft.
 Remove, carefully open up the foil and set aside.
 When cool, remove the soft centres from each clove and roughly mash to a paste.